Global Accessibility Awareness Day 2024

 10–10:45 a.m.

-Join us as we applaud people across UChicago who have strengthened the accessibility of their digital materials (websites, courses, documents, videos, emails, and more) or created more inclusive processes.
+We applaud people across UChicago who have strengthened the accessibility of their digital materials (websites, courses, documents, videos, emails, and more) or created more inclusive processes.
+Join us as we share success stories from across the University with the following panelists:

 Digital Accessibility and Neurodiversity (virtual)